 Is a notarial will really more expensive than a handwritten will?

-Note that a certificate of inheritance is not required if there is a notarial will.
+It should also be noted that a certificate of inheritance is not required if there is a notarized will.
 If there is only a handwritten will, a certificate of inheritance must be requested if real estate is inherited.
 The costs incurred for this are based on the value of the property.

 Free last will template: What to consider when writing a will without a notary?

-Free sample wills are suitable for standard inheritance cases.
-Complex circumstances are generally only inadequately represented by free sample wills.
-Instead of starting from a template, with DeinAdieu you can use the Online Will Assistant to create a personalized valid will.
+Free sample wills are only suitable for standard inheritance cases.
+Complex circumstances can generally only be inadequately represented by free sample wills.
+Instead of starting from a template, with DeinAdieu you can use the will wizard to create a personalized will that is valid for you right from the start.
 The complete will must be handwritten, dated and signed.